What Is Cognitive Behavioral Therapy (CBT)?

-Cognitive Behavioral Therapy (CBT) is a type of talk therapy that focuses on helping individuals identify and change negative thought patterns and behaviors.
-It’s based on the concept that everything is interconnected—our thoughts, emotions, and behaviors.
+Cognitive behavioral therapy in Massachusetts is a type of talk therapy that focuses on helping individuals identify and change negative thought patterns and behaviors.
+It’s based on the concept that everything is interconnected — our thoughts, emotions, and behaviors.

 Imagine you have to give a presentation to your team, and you’re feeling nervous about it.
 You might think, “No one is going to know what I’m talking about.”
 This thought is negative and self-critical, creating a narrative in your mind that you won’t succeed.
 Because of this thought, you feel anxious and afraid.
 As a result, you don’t practice and rush to get the presentation over with.
 Understandably, things don’t go as smoothly as they could have, reinforcing the negative idea that you aren’t good enough.